tianqi72/machine-learning-in-scikit-learn/assignments/final_project/1_final_project_instructions.md

     If you choose common dataset, it will be easier for me to compare your work to other work.
 You might have to work harder to make it stand out.

+    You can not pick dataset that was analyzed in 621 or 699.

 1. Can I use a dataset from practicum?

     Yes - If it is can be public and you get permission from your manager at the practicum organization.

     Most practicum data is not public, thus can not be used for this project.

+1. Can I downsample my dataset?

+    Yes - The goal of this project is practice course techniques on another dataset.
+The size of the dataset is not a criteria (other than being large enough to be amenable to machine learning).

+1. I would like to very complex modeling.
+Is that okay?

+    Yes.
+However, it is not required.
+The goal of the project is to apply the concepts from the course to a new dataset.
+Given that machine learning is a very young field, very quick you'll get to novel ground.
+If you want to pioneer novel, go for it.
+That is not required for this project.
+Feel free to make simplifying assumptions and drop complex aspects of your project.

 1. Can I use \_\_\_\_\_\_\_\_ algorithm?